VDavoodnia/vandaddavoodnia.github.io/_pages/about.md

 permalink: /about/
 classes: wide
 share: true
+description: "Find out more about Vandad Davoodnia, Ph.D. on his personal website.
+An enthusiastic machine learning scientist fascinated by natural language processing, computer vision, and their applications for virtual worlds."
 ---

 THIS SHOULD NOT BE SHOWN TO THE USER...
 IT SHOULD REDIRECT TO HOME PAGE